NMCSD Physicians Showcase Combat Medicine Research at 2026 SOMA Assembly, Earn Top Honors

 |0

-This work, NMCSD Physicians Showcase Combat Medicine Research at 2026 SOMA Assembly, Earn Top Honors [Image 2 of 2], by PO3 Jason Afable, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NMCSD Physicians Showcase Combat Medicine Research at 2026 SOMA Assembly, Earn Top Honors, by PO3 Jason Afable, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NMCSD Physicians Showcase Combat Medicine Research at 2026 SOMA Assembly, Earn Top Honors